Abhishek-Dobliyal/All_In_One_Login/README.md

 3. Keep main.py, icon (folder) in the same directory

-4. The Front End of the website(s) may change, so this tool may not work in the future.
+4. The Front End of the website(s) may change, so this tool may not work in future.